db47h/grog/README.md

 grog is a fairly low-level 2D library for Go on top of OpenGL 2.1+ or OpenGLES 2.0+.

-> GLFW support in the app sub-package is on hold until GLFW 3.3 support is
-> complete in go-gl/glfw (see go-gl/glfw#219).

 ## Features

 The idea is to alleviate some of the pain of using the OpenGL API while using as